Spring 2018 semester begins Saturday, January 20, 2018. Registration is due by Friday, January 12, 2018. Register online TODAY!

 Comprehensive classes in Dalcroze Eurhythmics, Musicianship, Theory and Composition and Improvisation accompany private lessons in either piano, strings (violin, viola, cello, double bass), guitar and percussion.

-Spring 2016 Beginning Piano class is FULL.
-Now accepting applications for Fall 2016 Apply now!
+Spring 2018 Beginning Piano class is now FULL.
+Now accepting applications for Fall 2018 Beginning Piano Apply now!

 ASTACAP Program for String students: